 - It’s the oxidation (the flesh being exposed to the air) that makes the avocado turn brown.

 - Store unused portion (really? you didn’t just eat the other half?
-Wow!) with the pit still intact, and all flesh covered with plastic wrap, in the fridge.
+Wow…no judgement, just wow!) with the pit still intact, and all flesh covered with plastic wrap, in the fridge.
 Make sure the plastic is actually touching all flesh.

-- OR: Gently brush olive oil or lemon juice on all exposed flesh and then store in a tightly sealed container in the fridge.
+- OR: Gently brush olive oil or lemon juice on all exposed flesh and then store in an airtight container in the fridge.

 - IF PARTS OF THE FLESH TURN BROWN: It will be the thinnest layer, and you can easily scrape that off with a spoon or knife.